Skip to content

 Indoor sauna kits are designed to fit inside a home, which makes them a popular choice for basements, larger bathrooms, or home gyms.
 They often emphasize compact footprints, clean ventilation planning, and straightforward electrical setup.
 If you’re exploring indoor options, you can browse indoor saunas to compare layouts and sizes.

 Outdoor sauna kits are built to handle weather exposure and are typically installed on a stable base such as a concrete pad, deck, or pavers.
-Many homeowners prefer outdoor installation for the feeling of space and the option to design a dedicated outdoor wellness zone.
+Many homeowners prefer outdoor installation for the feeling of space and the option to design a dedicated outdoor relaxation zone.
 For inspiration and options, explore outdoor saunas.

-- Space requirements: indoor kits can work in smaller, controlled environments, while outdoor kits need a dedicated yard or patio area.
+1. Space requirements: indoor kits can work in smaller, controlled environments, while outdoor kits need a dedicated yard or patio area.

-- Installation differences: indoor kits may require planning for moisture and ventilation, while outdoor kits focus on weatherproofing, drainage, and site stability.
+2. Installation differences: indoor kits may require planning for moisture and ventilation, while outdoor kits focus on weatherproofing, drainage, and site stability.

-- User preferences: indoor installs often prioritize convenience and privacy, while outdoor installs may prioritize ambiance and a backyard retreat feel.
+3. User preferences: indoor installs often prioritize convenience and privacy, while outdoor installs may prioritize ambiance and a backyard retreat feel.

 What Are the Features of Infrared vs. Traditional Sauna Kits?